What Are Standard Precautions: Facility Guide

 Healthcare staff must assume every interaction in the practice setting — whether with patients, visitors, or other staff — carries a risk of infectious exposure.
 This practice, known as “standard precautions,” should be used for all patient care.
 Within the guidelines, there are eight elements to guide clinical decisions, such as how to maintain a clean environment and handle medical equipment.

-When caring for a patient with a recognized infection, healthcare staff follow transmission-based precautions in addition to standard precaution measures, which are categorized by route of transmission:
+When caring for a patient with a recognized infection, healthcare staff follow transmission-based precautions in addition to standard precaution measures.
+These are categorized by different routes of transmission and are outlined in the table below.

 Healthcare workers also take precautions to prevent exposure to bloodborne pathogens, such as HIV and Hepatitis B, during patient care.
 This practice, which includes the safe handling of needles and bodily fluids, is known as “universal precautions.”
 The key difference between standard precautions vs. universal precautions is the risk of infection from bloodborne pathogens.